 When learning how to clean a fabric couch, it’s a good idea to invest in a dry brush.
 Dry brushes, when used properly, loosen dirt and debris from your clean a fabric couch.
 To begin, move the brush in a straight line back and forth.
 Instead of working against the grain of your fabric, try following it.
 Brushing your couch in this manner is a simple and quick cleaning solution for sprucing it up.
 Lint rollers for pet-friendly homes and large strips of packing tape for a quick fix are two other brushing options.
 Brushing your sofa isn’t a deep-cleaning solution, but it does help to freshen things up before guests arrive.

 - Purchase A Steam Cleaner.

-It’s especially important to read these tags when using steam because some couches, even those that allow water as a cleaning treatment, cannot withstand heat.
-If you’re still not sure after reading the instructions, try some steam on an out-of-the-way area that is not visible at first glance.
+It’s especially important to read these tags when using steam because some clean a fabric couch, even those that allow water as a cleaning treatment, cannot withstand heat.
+If you’re still not sure after reading the instructions, try some clean a fabric couch on an out-of-the-way area that is not visible at first glance.

 To Wrap Up: